Happy February, Bookwyrms!

 - Necromancy Never Pays — Jeanne named her blog after one of the most important lessons she’s learned from classic literature.
 She has a whole list of books that illustrate this truth, from The Odyssey to contemporary fantasy/sci-fi.
 Her blog covers mostly SFF, poetry, and contemporary fiction.
 She likes books that not only reflect contemporary issues, but offer a call to action — and she’s willing to answer that call herself, as she illustrates in her recent post on human decency and social activism.

 - Sappho’s Torque — Author Angélique Jamail writes a very eclectic blog that covers music, poetry, fashion, Forbidden recipes, and — yes — books.
-Her reviews are, as she describes them, more like memoirs or essays than typical recaps/analyses.
-She does many series, including Witchy Weekends, Monday Earworms, Christmas Earworms, and Women Writers Wednesdays (for which I got to write a guest post back in 2015!).
+Her reviews are, as she describes them, more like memoirs or essays than typical recaps/analyses (see her recent reflection on modern Grendels).
+She does many series, including Witchy Weekends, Monday Earworms, Christmas Earworms (one of my favorite segments, since I’m always looking for new songs to add to my iTunes Christmas playlist), and Women Writers Wednesdays (for which I got to write a guest post back in 2015!).

 - Words for Worms — Katie loves reading so much that she ended up with Women’s Studies and History minors just because she kept taking electives that required lots of novel reading.
 She’s been known to read through numerous social events, including wedding receptions and trade shows.
 She listens to lots of romance audiobooks, but also covers the occasional penguin picture book (they’re great for every occasion and teachable moment!) and nightmarish mermaid novella (I’m feeling a slight hipster-ish pang as I see more people talking about Seanan McGuire.
-I LOVE that she’s getting all the love, but it was fun feeling like I had her fantasy worlds to myself for a while — especially her Toby ‘verse).
+I LOVE that she’s getting all the love, but it was fun feeling like I had her fantasy worlds to myself for a while).

 - Library Larkynn — Larkynn de la Fuerza is one of my closest offline friends, and a fellow writer of YA fantasy.
 She blogs about her life as a children’s librarian and all the awesome kids’ books she gets to read as part of her job and her Masters classes.
 For example, Larkynn participates in the Mock Newberry Awards each year.
 She also spotlights children’s authors like Lauren Child (fun fact: did you know the BBC wanted to censor the TV version of Child’s Charlie and Lola stories just because they showed the protagonists eating not-so-healthy snacks?
 I mean, really? ).